MarieeCzy/vehicle_collisions_Streamlit_app/README.md

 ### I am planning a further expansion with:
 - [ ] getting input data from API
+- [ ] adding accident labels on maps

 ### 🔌 Built With:
 - `python`